lyteword/chspurgeon-tod/volume-7/psalm-129.md

 **Title &mdash;** *A Song of Degrees*.
 I fail to see how this is a step beyond the previous Psalm; and yet it is clearly the song of an older and more tried individual, who looks back upon a life of affliction in which he suffered all along, even from his youth.
 Inasmuch as patience is a higher, or at least more difficult, grace than domestic love, the ascent or progress may perhaps be seen in that direction.
 Probably if we knew more of the stations on the road to the Temple we should see a reason for the order of these Psalms; but as that information cannot be obtained, we must take the songs as we find them, and remember that, as we do not now go on pilgrimages to Zion, it is our curiosity and not oar necessity which is a loser by our not knowing the cause of the arrangement of the songs in this Pilgrim Psalter.

-**Author &mdash;** It does not seem to us at all needful to ascribe this Psalm to a period subsequent to the captivity&mdash;indeed, it is more suitable to a time when as yet the enemy bad not so far prevailed as to have carried the people indo a distant land.
+**Author &mdash;** It does not seem to us at all needful to ascribe this Psalm to a period subsequent to the captivity&mdash; indeed, it is more suitable to a time when as yet the enemy bad not so far prevailed as to have carried the people indo a distant land.
 It is a mingled hymn of sorrow and of strong resolve.
 Though sorely smitten, the afflicted one is heart whole, and scorns to yield in the least degree to the enemy.
 The poet sings the trials of Israel, Ps 129:1-3; the interposition of the Lord, Ps 129:4; and the unblessed condition of Israel's foes, Ps 129:5-8.
 It is a rustic song, full of allusions to husbandry.
 It reminds us of the books of Ruth and Amos.

 ## Exposition